-Are you looking for an ecommerce platform to set up or modernize your online store?
-24% of retail purchases are expected to be made online by 2026, creating an urgent need for businesses to have a strong web presence and intuitive platform for customers to shop.
+Are you looking for the right ecommerce platform to set up or modernize your online store?
+24% of retail purchases are expected to be made online by 2026, creating an urgent need for ecommerce businesses to have a strong web presence, intuitive platform, and well-crafted marketing strategy.

 With so many ecommerce platforms, you might have questions about which is suitable for you and your customers.
 To break it down, we researched some of the most popular off-the-shelf platforms, headless solutions, and custom ecommerce approaches.
 We reviewed open source and hosting options, SaaS (Software as a Service) and PaaS (Platform as a Service) subscriptions, and more.